Board of Assessors

 The Board of Assessors is responsible for the full and fair valuation of all Oak Bluffs real and personal property for the purpose of the equitable distribution of the property tax burden.
 The assessors regularly collect and analyze data pertaining to recent real estate transactions, current costs of land acquisitions and building construction, commercial market rents, vacancies, and expenses, and land use issues to assist them in determination of market value.

-Assessors have the responsibility for the Motor Vehicle Excise tax bills that are originated by the State Registry of Motor Vehicles.
+Assessors have the responsibility for the Motor Vehicle Excise tax commitments that originate at the State Registry of Motor Vehicles.
 The Registry updates bills to reflect recent change and then pass the bills on to the Town for distribution.
-Assessors grant abatements and answer questions regarding excise tax bills.
-In addition, with information furnished by the Department of Environmental Police, the Assessor's office originates boat excise bills for people who have boats.
+Assessors grant abatements and answer questions regarding excise valuation.
+In addition, with information furnished by the Department of Environmental Police, the Assessor's office originates boat excise commitment for people who have boats.

 Exemptions and Abatement

 Massachusetts General Laws allow certain taxpayers exemptions from all or a portion of their property tax bills.
 These exemptions are allowed to those who qualified under State Law, primarily from among the elderly, disabled veterans, the blind, widows and widowers, and minor children of deceased parents.
 In order to receive an exemption, you must apply at the Assessors Office.

 Board of Assessors - Agendas & Minutes

 - Real Estate and Personal Property Abatement Application (PDF)